Welcome to your Union, Graduate Employees!

 Your Employee Rights and Health Care

-Through CGE, Graduate Employees for the last two decades have asserted and retained a Collective Bargaining Agreement (CBA or called “the contract”) with OSU which guarantees healthcare for graduate employees, workplace safety, protections against unfair treatment, paid sick leave, and standards on how many hours you are expected to work.
+Through CGE, Graduate Employees for the last two decades have asserted and retained a Collective Bargaining Agreement (CBA, or called “the contract”) with OSU which guarantees healthcare for Graduate Employees, workplace safety, protections against unfair treatment, paid sick leave, standards on how many hours you are expected to work, and more.

 CGE Structure and Contract Gains

-The priorities and tasks of your employee union come from rank-and-file graduate teaching and research assistants codified in CGE’s democratic constitution.
+The actions and messaging of your employee union come from Graduate Teaching and Research Assistants just like you.
+This equal leadership structure is specified in CGE’s democratic constitution.

-From members come elected department stewards, as well as caucuses and committees that guide and inform all the union does.
-These groups inform the executive council, a team of elected leaders who maintain operations and long-term plans.
-Staff are supervised by the executive council, but hold no decision making authority.
+Members elect department stewards, and members can form/join caucuses and committees that guide and inform all the union does.
+These groups inform the Executive Council, a team of elected leaders who maintain operations and long-term plans.
+Staff hold no decision making authority and are supervised by the Executive Council.

-Members like you set the priorities we have fought for and won as employees.
-Everything from healthcare, fee coverage, tuition waivers, transparent and competitive salaries, protections for international and LGBTQIA2+ employees, and a formal legal process to resolve workplace issues all came from membership.
-Join your union to keep us pushing for improvements for employees today and into the future.
+Members like you set the priorities we have fought for and won as employees!
+Everything from healthcare, fee coverage, tuition waivers, transparent and competitive salaries, protections for international and LGBTQIA2+ employees, hardship funds, and a formal legal process to resolve workplace issues all came from members like you.
+Join your union to keep us pushing for improvements for employees today and into the future!

 Join Your Union - Membership Info